-Rice is a staple in most African countries and in my native country, Nigeria, no party is complete without our national food, Jollof Rice.
+Rice is a staple in most West African countries and in my native country, Nigeria, no party is complete without our national food, Jollof Rice.

 My grandma used to have a restaurant when I was young and I distinctly remember the aroma of her jollof rice cooked on firewood and how my stomach always rumbled with joy.
 So you can imagine my angst when I decided to go low carb and realized I had to give up rice.
 Yes it was pure agony!
 I was sure nothing would come close to replacing my precious jollof rice and I would live the rest of my life in misery!
 Ok, I exaggerate.
 But while it is true nothing can replicate the taste and texture of Jollof Rice, this cauliflower rice recipe is close enough to fool your taste buds and trick your brain into believing you’re having the real thing.